Skip to main content

 The cost of insider threats continues to rise

-Quantifying the impact of security breaches and insider attacks is challenging, since there are different types of damage, and the outcomes of attacks may be non-linear and convoluted.
-The total cost of an insider threat incident includes the direct cost of the data breach, indirect costs, and lost opportunity costs.
+Quantifying the impact of security breaches and insider attacks is challenging, as attack outcomes may be nonlinear and complex.
+The total cost of an insider threat incident includes the direct cost of a data breach, indirect costs, lost opportunity costs, and long-term expenses associated with data breach remediation, investigation, and recovery.

 Components of the total cost of an insider threat incident